rhea-mal/LyricGeneration/README.md

 ### Training and Testing the Model

+To train the most advanced model, navigate to the `Src_final/` directory and run the training notebook.

-To train the model, navigate to the `Src/` directory and run the training script:
+To train the basic model, navigate to the `Src/` directory and run the training script:

 ```bash
 python train.py